 The Fair Housing Act generally exempts owner occupied buildings with no more than four units, single family homes sold or rented without the assistance of a real estate broker, and housing that is operated by an organization or private club that limits occupancy to members.

 You should also provide a move-in checklist that describes the condition of the property on the day they move in.
-This should also allow the tenant to document any damages to the property.
+This should also allow the occupant to document any damages to the property.
 This avoids later misunderstandings and disputes.

 A residential lease agreement can be written or oral; however, for the protection of both parties it is strongly encouraged to make a lease agreement in writing.
 You should also include a clause indicating that any changes to the lease agreement must also be made in writing.